TMHS-Digital/services-offered/README.md

 - Continuous improvement and updates.

 ### E-commerce Solutions
-We provide personalized e-commerce solutions tailored to your business needs.
-Our expertise includes platforms such as Shopify, Wix, and more, ensuring a seamless and effective online shopping experience for your customers.
+_We provide personalized e-commerce solutions tailored to your business needs.
+Our expertise includes platforms such as Shopify, Wix, and more, ensuring a seamless and effective online shopping experience for your customers._

 ### Bar and Restaurant Consulting
-With a strong foundation in hospitality, we provide expert consulting services for bars and restaurants.
-Our services include:
+_With a strong foundation in hospitality, we provide expert consulting services for bars and restaurants.
+Our services include but are not limited to:_
 - **Cost of Goods Sold Analysis:** Detailed evaluation of food and beverage costs to optimize pricing strategies.
 - **Groundbreaking Secret Shopper Service:** Our unique secret shopper service goes beyond traditional methods to deliver insightful feedback and actionable recommendations, offering deeper insights into customer experiences and operational challenges.
 - **Third-Party Delivery Optimization:** We can onboard, operate, or optimize third-party delivery offerings such as DoorDash, UberEats, GrubHub, and more.